 This is a premiere spot for bird watching.
 The Cascadia Marine Trail site is located on the lower beach section of this two level park.
 The park can serve as a base camp for circumnavigation of Marrowstone Island via the Port Townsend Canal or exploration of the western shores of Admiralty Inlet.

 Location: The county park is on the western side of the north end of Oak Bay, immediately south of Portage Canal.

 Hazards: At higher tides, make sure your tent is placed appropriately.
 Spit is very exposed to winds from the south.
 During storm events, the spit may be inundated.
 Tidal current in Portage Canal can range up to 3 knots and rips and large standing waves may form at either end, particularly at low tide.

 Water: The beach section has water available.
 The upland section has water faucets, but it requires a .25 mile hike up the road to access.

-Sanitation: Pit toilets at the N end of beachfront road along the launch ramp.
+Sanitation: Pit toilets at the north end of beachfront road along the launch ramp.

 Overflow: In the rest of the campground or day-use areas

 Fees: $15.00 per group